-The manager stated that the agency's recruitment policy outlines the procedure for ensuring that required staff pre-employment checks are completed prior to commencement of employment.
+The manager stated that the agency's recruitment policy (2016) outlines the procedure for ensuring that required staff pre-employment checks are completed prior to commencement of employment.
+The inspector noted a number of staff recruitment information records.
+Checklists were available for inspection and the records in place were satisfactory.

-The agency's training and development policy outlines the induction programme provided to staff; the inspector noted from records viewed and discussions with the registered manager and staff that the organisation has a rolling induction programme which staff are required to complete.
-Staff interviewed stated that they were required to complete an induction and shadow other staff employed by the agency during their induction programme.
+The agency's training and development policy (2016) outlines the induction programme provided to staff; the inspector noted from records viewed and discussions with the registered manager and staff that the organisation has a rolling induction programme which staff are required to complete.
+Staff interviewed stated that they were required to complete an induction programme that includes shadowing other staff employed by the agency during their induction programme.

 Discussions with staff indicated that the agency endeavours to ensure that there is at all times an appropriate number of skilled and experienced persons available to meet the assessed needs of the service users.
-The inspector viewed the agency's staff rota information and noted it reflected staffing levels as described by the registered manager.
+The inspector viewed the agency's staff rota information for weeks ending 5 August 2017, 12 August 2017 and 19 August 2017 and noted it reflected staffing levels as described by the registered manager.
 Staff who spoke to the inspector felt that there was enough staff to meet the needs of the service users.
 Discussions with staff indicated that they had the appropriate knowledge and skills to fulfil the requirements of their job roles.
+It was noted that relief staff are currently accessed from other registered domiciliary care agency's; the registered manager could describe the process for ensuring that any staff provided at short notice have the knowledge and skills to fulfil the requirements of the job role.
+The inspector viewed a number of staff profiles for staff provided from other agencies and noted that they contained information in relation to training, experience, induction and registration with the Northern Ireland Social Care Council (NISCC).